-This course is taught in English but students will be exposed to vocabulary related to the internship basically in Arabic and French
+This course is taught in English, but students will be exposed to vocabulary related to the internship through a wide range of venues and regional locales prior to the start of the internship.

 Course Schedule

 Please be aware that topics and excursions may vary to take advantage of any emerging events, to accommodate changes in our lecturers' availability, and to respect any changes that would affect student safety.
 Students will be notified if this occurs.